Drift Masters: Drift Masters era

 In 2024, the series underwent a rebranding that removed “European Championship” from its name, reflecting its intention to evolve into a global drifting series.
 The year also marked the 10th anniversary of the championship.
 In the same year, a qualifying showdown was introduced, in which the top four drivers from qualifying competed against each other to earn up to four additional points.

 The series initially planned to hold seven rounds for the first time in its history in 2025; however, the first round scheduled at Vallelunga Circuit in Rome, Italy, was cancelled due to the death of Pope Francis.
 The 2025 season was the first since 2018 without Dave Egan as a commentator, as he chose to focus on his drifting career, becoming a full-time driver in the series.
 He was replaced by Formula Drift commentator Jacob Gettins.

+The Qualifying Showdown was removed in 2026, with the series returning to a traditional qualifying format.

 Competition format

 Each round begins with a qualifying session.
 Drivers get two runs and are judged by three judges based on three criteria.
 The judges can award up to 100 points for: